 3.4.1 Spruce budworm – balsam fir system across latitude

 The model predicts median dates of emergence and budburst for each year.
 Results for past and future data were analyzed using a one-way analysis of variance (see supplementary material for full results).
 Both emergence (Fig. 5A) and budburst (Fig. 5B) occur later at higher latitudes: p < 0.05 between sites 1, 2, 3 (South) and 4, 5, 6 (North), although some discrepancies may occur due to altitude (sites 2 and 4).
 However, insects and trees are not affected by temperatures in the same way.
 Hence, the mismatch between both species varies across latitude (p < 0.05 between sites 1, 3 and 5, 6) (Fig. 5C).
 At lower latitudes, emergence is expected to occur 5 to 10 days before budburst.
 Hence, the majority of the larval population may have time to emerge before budburst occurs, which allows larvae to benefit from an important source of nutrients.
 Fuentealba et al. (2017) evaluated SBW performance on balsam fir according to their phenological mismatch.
-According to their study, we can infer SBW survival to be around 45% and reproductive output (fecundity * survival) to be 45%.
+We can infer SBW survival to be around 45% and reproductive output (fecundity * survival) to be 45%.
 At higher latitudes, emergence may sometimes occur before budburst and sometimes after, which would lead to 30% survival and 20% reproductive output.

 3.4.2 Predicted trends according to warming scenarios

-Across all scenarios, emergence and budburst are expected to occur earlier when temperatures increase.
+Across all scenarios, emergence and budburst are expected to occur earlier when temperatures increase, with an amplification through time (see supplementary material).
 The differences in emergence, budburst and mismatch across latitude is highly significant (p < 10-16 for almost all sites and for all scenarios).
 Warmer scenarios lead to an increase of variance, more than a real shift in date compared to less warm scenarios.
 Insects and trees react differently to temperature increase.
 Balsam fir shows an historical (1996-2016) difference between northern and southern sites of 10 days on average.
 This difference stays approximately the same in case of warmer temperatures (i.e., budburst date is shifted similarly across latitude, see Fig. 5B).
 By contrast, emergence of SBW is expected to shift differently across latitude (about 15 days difference compared to 10 historically, see Fig. 5A).

 Therefore, the mismatch is affected.
 Southern sites are expected to show emergence occurring before budburst most of the time.
-In case of a moderate warming scenario (RCP2.6), the waiting time is expected to be short, which would allow the larvae to have access to a rich source of nutrients.
-Thus, a moderate warming could be beneficial for the insect at low latitudes.
-In case of greater warming (RCP4.5, RCP8.5), variance may lead to emergence occurring too early some years, leading to larvae dying from starvation.
-Thus, a greater temperature increase may lead to stronger population variances among years.
+In case of a moderate warming scenario (RCP2.6), the waiting time is expected to be short, which would allow the larvae to have access to a rich source of nutrients, which could be beneficial for the insect.
+In case of greater warming (RCP4.5, RCP8.5), variance may lead to emergence occurring too early some years, leading to larvae dying from starvation, which may lead to stronger population variances among years.

 In northern sites, all warming scenarios lead to an increased synchrony between the insect and its host.
 The overall pattern appears similar to what is currently expected in southern sites.
 However, the variance is expected to be greater with warmer scenarios, which may increase insect mortality from time to time, when emergence occurs too late.